-When a steady dose of methadone is taken daily it should be present in the blood in steady levels so that you don't feel stoned or in withdrawal over 24 hours.
+A steady dose of methadone or buprenorphine taken daily should be present in the blood in steady levels so that you don't feel stoned or in withdrawal over 24 hours.

-Blood (serum) level measurements are used for various reasons e.g. to see how your metabolism is responding to your methadone dose.
+Blood (serum) level measurements are used for various reasons e.g. to see how your metabolism is responding to your dose.